wildthinkslaboratory/blog-kit/_pages/calculus/derivative/derivative0.md

 #### --outlinebox right1
 [Drive!](:=play=true)
 Remember when we found the velocity of the car at a specific time from the car's position graph?
 We used a secant to estimate it.
-A very small secant that over a very small time interval that included the time point gave a good estimate of the speed at that time.
+A very small secant over a very small time interval that included the time point gave a good estimate of the speed at that time.
 The smaller we made the time interval, the better the estimate.

 At time $t=5$, the car's velocity is [](:?s1) m/s.
 # :::: success